savnimaheshwari/TravelTab/README.md

 # ✈️ TravelTab

-**TravelTab** is a clean and powerful iOS app for organizing group trips, tracking shared expenses, and generating AI-powered insights.
-Designed for ease of use and built with modern SwiftUI architecture.
+**TravelTab** is a sleek iOS app that helps you plan group trips, track shared expenses, and get personalized insights — all in a beautiful and intuitive interface.

 ---

-## Features
+## 🚀 Features

-- Create a trip and add participants with a modern UI
+- **Create a Trip**: Name your adventure and add participants in a fun, guided UI.
-- Track who paid, how much, and who owes whom
+- **Track Group Expenses**: Log who paid, how much, and split fairly.
-- Set budgets by category (food, transport, stay, etc.)
+- **Budgets by Category**: Set and monitor spending across food, transport, stay, and more.
-- Automatically calculate reimbursements
-- Get personalized summaries using OpenAI’s GPT model
+- **Auto Settlement Calculation**: Know who owes whom, instantly.
+- **Smart Spending Insights** 🧠: Get dynamic and friendly feedback on your financial behavior using integrated intelligence.

 ---

-## How AI is Used

-TravelTab integrates the OpenAI GPT API to:
-- Analyze each participant’s expenses and budgets
-- Generate dynamic, natural-language summaries
-- Provide encouraging and human-like insights based on financial behavior

-This transforms raw numbers into personalized feedback, making budgeting feel more interactive and approachable.
+## 🛠 Tech Stack

+- **SwiftUI** – Declarative UI framework for iOS.
+- **Combine** – Reactive programming to handle state updates.
+- **OpenAI API** – GPT-powered language generation for insights.
+- **Xcode** – Built using native Apple tooling.

 ---

-## Tech Stack

-- SwiftUI (iOS UI framework)
-- Combine (state management)
-- OpenAI API (GPT-3.5)
-- URLSession (for async networking)
-- Xcode (native Apple development)

----

-## License
+## 🌱 Why TravelTab?

-MIT License
+Group trips often end with confusion around expenses, overspending, and awkward reimbursements.
+TravelTab makes this process seamless and even **enjoyable** by:
+- **Simplifying cost sharing**
+- **Preventing budget overshoot**
+- **Turning dry data into engaging summaries**